 The third risk in building is to study the risks involved and become educated.
 Google the builder, the team, and the problems in new home construction that can go wrong.
 Regional weather risks combined with normal construction risks are ultimately the responsibility of the home buyer.

 The fourth risk is a builder that isn’t properly vetted.
 The home buyer needs a back-up plan if the builder defaults either financially or from a quality of construction standpoint.

 The fifth risk is an inability to understand that building a home is similar to negotiating a new home purchase.
 Understand what is customary for profit for a home builder, and the ways in which a home builder may increase profits.
 Land, labor, capital, materials are all areas of mark-up and may cause the military family to substantially over-pay for a new home.
 The lender selected should be able to illustrate standard targets for post- certificate of occupancy market values for the new home.

 AAFMAA Mortgage Services offers a construction mortgage to well-qualified military families interested in building a new home.
-Andy May, an experienced state-licensed loan officer and COO of AMS, can help military families achieve homeownership.
+Anthony Powell, an experienced state-licensed loan officer and Vice President of Operations of AMS, can help military families achieve homeownership.
 AMS competes on rates and service and takes pride in continuing the tradition of zero BBB complaints ever to date.

 Military families can get the most value out of a home sale or purchase by working with unique tools like the AMS mortgage calculator, the AMS Relocation site, and experienced state-licensed mortgage professionals.

 Anthony Powell further stated, “You owe it to yourself to explore rate and cost options.
 You are your own best advocate for getting the best mortgage product.
 We are here to serve your financing needs at a very competitive rate.”